Indochina – Vietnam

 The hotel lobby can accommodate guests especially during high season, have enough lounge chairs and the BEST part, Starbucks is inside the hotel, just in the lobby.
 Open from morning to 1 am.
 Also, just beside the hotel is a shopping mall.
 We had lunch and early dinner at the food station/food court at the mall and we only spend about less than 200 PHP for a meal.

 Ibis Saigon Airport Hotel Pool – overlooking the airport.

 Ibis Saigon Hotel lobby

-The following day just right after our breakfast, we book a UBER to get us to downtown and see the famous tourist spots in Saigon.
+The following day just right after our breakfast, we book a UBER to get us downtown and see the famous tourist spots in Saigon.
 Our first stop is the Palace but unfortunately, it was closed when we get there so instead we walk across the park, take tons of photos and walk across the street to get to the Cathedral.
 The church is closed so I’m not able to pray and light a candle.

 Across the Cathedral is the Saigon Central Office.
 You can buy gifts/pasalubong here and again, take tons of photos.
-Many tourists come here so expect a flock of tourist any time of the year.
+Many tourists come here so expect a flock of tourists any time of the year.

 Outside the Cathedral

 Inside the Post Office.